scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 It should be a safe space that would be comfortable for sharing successes, troubles, problems, hopes, and doubts.
 We want it to be useful for those who use mostly Clojure and for those who are curious but doubtful.

 ## Sessions
 As a group, we will have biweekly sessions to discuss our ongoing projects.
-Participants will bring their own data & science to the sessions and actively work on them between sessions.
+Participants will bring their own data & science problems to the sessions and actively work on them between sessions.

 Some of the time will be dedicated to learning relevant practices, ideas, and technical topics.